The classical limit of quantum mechanics through coarse-grained measurements: Introduction

 Additionally, classicality has been shown to emerge in the mathematical limit of an infinite number of quantum systems, which can be described using a non-separable Hilbert space, i.e. one with uncountably infinite dimensions.
 In this framework, the Hilbert space decomposes into superselection sectors that cannot interfere with each other, enforcing a classical-like behavior~\cite{VanDenBossche2023a,VanDenBossche2023b,VanDenBossche2023c}.

-Moving now to dynamics, we note that even under coarse-graining with slots containing adjacent outcomes, a violation of the LG inequalities and a departure from classical dynamics become possible under ``non-classical'' time evolutions.
-These evolutions are typically driven by Hamiltonians that generate superpositions between different slots \cite{kofler_conditions_2008, jeong_failure_2009}.
-The vast majority of Hamiltonians eventually will generate superpositions across multiple slots after a sufficiently long time.
-Specifically, if we consider coarse-grained measurements in the phase space, all Hamiltonians -- except that of a harmonic oscillator -- will produce superpositions across multiple slots.
+Moving now to dynamics, we note that even under coarse-graining with bins containing adjacent outcomes, a violation of the LG inequalities and a departure from classical dynamics become possible under ``non-classical'' time evolutions.
+These evolutions are typically driven by Hamiltonians that generate superpositions between different bins \cite{kofler_conditions_2008, jeong_failure_2009}.
+Specifically, if we consider coarse-grained measurements in the phase space, all Hamiltonians -- except that of a harmonic oscillator -- will produce superpositions across multiple bins after sufficient time.
 This raises the question: how can general Liouville dynamics of the classical physics emerge from the underlying quantum mechanical evolution under the coarse-grained measurements?

-A comprehensive approach to understanding the classical limit must address and provide explanations for the following problems:
+A unified and comprehensive account of the quantum-to-classical transition—encompassing both the emergence of classical states and their effective classical dynamics across all the classes of situations—has yet to be achieved.
+To move towards such an understanding, the approach to the classical limit must address the following questions:

-\begin{enumerate} \item Every coarse-grained observation is characterized by its precision (the size of the measurement slot) and the rate of the measurements. \textit{Is there a range of these parameters under which the effective evolution of the quantum-mechanical system can be described by a classical Hamiltonian?} If so, what form would this Hamiltonian take in the classical limit?
+\begin{enumerate} \item Every coarse-grained observation is characterized by its precision (the size of the measurement bin) and the rate of the measurements. \textit{Is there a range of these parameters under which the effective evolution of the quantum-mechanical system can be described by a classical Hamiltonian?} If so, what form would this Hamiltonian take in the classical limit?
 Is it possible to generate all possible classical Hamiltonian systems in this way?

 \item Quantum Hamiltonians are obtained from classical Hamiltonians by Dirac's quantisation rule. {\it Is the effective classical Hamiltonian, which is obtained in the classical limit, the same as the one from which the quantum Hamiltonian was generated by the quantisation procedure?} In other words, is the circle of quantisation-classical limit-quantisation from Figure~\ref{fig:1} consistent? \item One distinguishes between two types of classical systems: (a) macroscopic systems, such as chairs, and cats, which appear to inherently exhibit classical behavior under standard physical conditions; and (b) microscopic systems, such as atoms and electrons, which display classical behavior only under specific conditions.
 A typical example of the latter are particles leaving traces in the form of classical trajectories in a cloud chamber. \textit{Can the classical limit achieved through coarse-grained measurements account for both types of classicality?}